jadounrahul/kartsnms/doc/Developing/Creating-Documentation.md

 # Creating Documentation

-One of the goals of the LibreNMS project is to enable users to get all of the help they need from our documentation.
+One of the goals of the KartsNMS project is to enable users to get all of the help they need from our documentation.

 The documentation uses the [markdown](https://en.wikipedia.org/wiki/Markdown)